 Statement

-Erickson’s work has been exhibited at institutions such as NARS Foundation (NY), Bruno David Gallery (MO), and the Kemper Art Museum (MO) and featured in international film festivals, including the Around Film International Film Festival (Berlin).
+Erickson’s work has been exhibited at institutions such as the Flag Art Foundation (NY), the NARS Foundation (NY), and the Kemper Art Museum (MO) and featured in international film festivals, including the Around Film International Film Festival (Berlin).
 He holds an MFA from Washington University in St. Louis and a BA in Art & Design from the University of Northern Colorado.
 His work has received numerous awards and grants, including the John T. Milliken Foreign Travel Graduate Award, and was recognized as a finalist for Best Experimental Film at the Around Film International Festival.
 He has presented lectures at institutions such as Washington University in St. Louis and performed readings at Tiger Strikes Asteroid (NY).
 His work is included in the Director’s Collection of the School of Art and Design at the University of Northern Colorado.